Hampton Roads, Virginia Eviction Laws

 Domestic violence victims in Virginia enjoy special protections.
 That being said, a tenant must meet all the requirements first to become eligible.
 (Va.
 Code Ann. § 55.1-1245(D) (2020).)

-The eviction is an act of retaliation.
+The evictions are an act of retaliation.

 4. Writ of Possesion